Azure/ResiliencyCenter/Drills/DefineAndExecuteDrill.md

 1. Ensure that all the pre-requisites in [this article](../Prerequisites.md) are met.

-2. In addition, you will need to have a recovery plan setup for your service group.
+2. In addition, you will need to have a recovery plan set up for your service group.
 Refer to the [recovery plan tutorial](../Recovery%20plan/CreateAndExecuteRecoveryPlan.md) for instructions to create a recovery plan.

 3. In addition, ensure that the **Chaos Studio Resource Provider** is registered in the subscription where the Chaos Experiment will be created.
 If it is not already registered, follow these steps:
    - Navigate to the **Subscription** view in the Azure portal.